-Videos, worksheets, stories and songs to help Grade 6 students learn how to subtract integers by "adding the opposite".
+Videos, solutions, worksheets, and songs to help Grade 6 students learn how to subtract integers by "adding the opposite".

 To find the opposite of an integer, we just change its sign.
 If it is negative, change to positive.
 If it is positive change to negative.

 To subtract an integer, we can rewrite it as adding the opposite.

 Then, we use the same rules as adding integers.

 1. If the signs are the same, add the absolute value of the numbers and keep the sign.

 2. If the signs are different,